Understanding the Specific Line Items on Your Texas Electricity Bill Is the First Step Toward Managing Your Monthly Energy Costs

 Key Takeaways

-Energy Charge Vs Delivery Charge
+Energy Charge vs Delivery Charge

-Understanding the two main components of your Texas electricity bill is the secret to managing your monthly budget.
+Understanding the two main components of your Texas electricity bill is the absolute secret to managing your monthly budget.
 When reviewing your statement, you will notice your costs are split into two distinct categories:

 - Energy Charge (What You Can Control): This is the price you pay for the actual electricity you consume.
 You have the power to shop around on the open market and lock in a competitive, low rate from a retail electric provider.

-Current Oncor Delivery Rates (2026)
+Current Oncor Delivery Rates Updated August 2026

-| Charge Type | Current 2026 Rate |
+| Charge Type | August 2026 Rate |

 |---|---|

-| Fixed Monthly Base Charge | $4.23 per month |
+| Fixed Monthly Base Charge | $4.06 per month |

-| Variable Delivery Charge | 5.6183 cents ($0.056183) per kWh |
+| Variable Delivery Charge | 6.0295 cents ($0.060295) per kWh |

 Fixed Monthly Base Charge

-The Oncor base charge is currently set at $4.23 per month.
+The Oncor base charge is currently set at $4.06 per month.
 This flat fee applies to your account no matter how much electricity you use.
-Even if you go on vacation and turn off every appliance in your house, you will still see this fixed charge on your statement to cover the basic administrative costs of keeping your home connected to the grid.
+Even if you go on vacation and turn off every appliance in your house, you will still see this fixed charge on your statement to cover the basic administrative costs of keeping your home physically connected to the grid.

 Variable Per-kWh Charge